This is the Website

 And here's Paul to sing one of his tracks recorded at Percy's

-Hi and welcome to the little studio in Liverpool where it all began in the UK and then created the global rock n Roll invasion in the United States and round the world.
+Hi and welcome to the little studio in Liverpool where it all began, first in the UK and then creating a global Rock n Roll invasion in the United States and around the world.

-If you’re one of the hundreds of thousands – possibly millions lately who have been to a Paul McCartney gig somewhere in the world - you’ll know what I’m talking about.
-Paul never fails to mention where for him John Lennon and George Harrison first recorded “That’ll be the Day” and incredibly even in those days an original “In Spite of All the Danger”
+If you’re one of the millions of people who have been to a Paul McCartney gig somewhere in the world, you’ll know what I’m talking about.
+Paul never fails to mention where the Quarry Men first recorded “That’ll Be The Day”, and even a McCartney/Harrison original “In Spite of All the Danger”

 Before it was a studio, Percy charged batteries for the poor of Liverpool - they had no mains electricity

-The little studio was owned by a guy called Percy Phillips who was a very very skilled electrical engineer and in 1958 was the only studio in Liverpool!
+The little studio was owned by a guy called Percy Phillips, a very skilled electrical engineer, and in 1958 was the only studio in Liverpool!

 As you’ll see on other pages Percy cut hundreds of records for just about anyone who could sing or play an instrument on Merseyside – so called ‘cus of the river that flows between Liverpool on one bank and The Wirral on the other.